Intersections of elementary surfaces

 intersection must be constructed as intersection of two surfaces of revolution.

-Intersection of sphere and conical or cylindrical surface, which is not the surface of revolution, BR> can be determined as a set of intersection points of lines on the concerned surface with the sphere by means of the system of auxhiliary planes.
+can be determined as a set of intersection points of lines on the concerned surface with the sphere by means of the system of auxhiliary planes.

 Tangent line to the intersection curve can be constructed in all points.